Antisemitism in Europe: Denmark

 Iman Diab and Güray Baba, members of Intact Denmark with a self-described "minority background", report being accused of being "antisemites, traitors, persecutors of minority parents" due to their involvement in the circumcision debate.
 In February 2024, The Associated Press reported that the number of antisemitic incidents in Denmark "reached levels not seen since World War II," according to Henri Goldstein, the leader of the country's Jewish community; Goldstein cited the Gaza War as the cause of this growing antisemitism.

+In 2025, 199 antisemitic incidents were reported in Denmark according to a report published by the Danish Jewish Community's Department for Mapping and Registering Antisemitic Incidents in the beginning of May 2026.
+24 of these incidents were against Jewish children and young people.
+The total is the second-highest figure since monitoring started in 2012.
+According to Rosen, chairperson of the Jewish Community, "Unfortunately, antisemitism in Denmark is not retreating.
+It has become normalised at an unprecedented level."

 France

-21st-century France

 Despite the fact that a large majority of French people have favorable attitudes towards Jews, acts of anti-Jewish violence, property destruction, and racist language are a serious cause for concern.
-A majority of reported hate crimes in France are antisemitic hate crimes.
-According to French Prime Minister Manuel Valls: "We have the old anti-Semitism ... that comes from the extreme right, but [a] new anti-Semitism comes from the difficult neighborhoods, from immigrants from the Middle East and North Africa."
-The most intense acts of antisemitism are perpetrated by Muslims of Arab or African heritage.

-According to a 2006 poll by the Pew Global Attitudes Project, 71% of French Muslims have positive views of Jews, the highest percentage in the world.
-According to the National Advisory Committee on Human Rights, antisemitic acts account for a majority— 72% in all in 2003— of racist acts in France.
-40% of racist violence perpetrated in France in 2013 targeted the Jewish minority, despite the fact that Jews represent less than 1% of the French population.